RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ---

-### Chapter 8: Robot Singularities & how to find them
+### Section 3.9: Robot Singularities & how to find them

 Singularities occur when a robot configuration causes it to lose the ability to move or become blocked in certain directions.
 Understanding and identifying these singularities is essential to safe and efficient robot operation.